CovSeqCH/SequencingStats_and_Variants/README.md

 Analyses and graph generation will have their own repo.

+# How to run yourself

+The output `.csv` is produced in the script /scripts/download_sequences.py

+The plots are produced in the script /scripts/plots.py

+Variant definitions are in /scripts/variant_to_pango.py

+Region definitions in /scripts/surveillance_region_map.py

 # CSV definitions

 - **reg**: `int` for surveillance region, 0 stands for all of Switzerland